The fact that we humans like and greatly enjoy friendships is evidence that God wants the same thing.

-What are some of the characteristics of a true, close friend?
+What are some of the attributes of a true, close friend?
 What must we do if we want such relationships in our lives?
-True friends will,

 Our Creator constantly proves to us that He is our very best friend in this area.